 I like to roast the ripe tomatoes first for this homemade vinaigrette recipe.

-It’s just that roasting the tomatoes dries them out a lot and what it does is concentrate and capture that delicious and natural tomato flavor.
-So chose very ripe tomatoes for this vinaigrette.
+It is just that roasting the tomatoes dries them out a lot and what it does is concentrate and capture that delicious and natural tomato flavor.

 Any type of tomato will do, as long as they are ripe and packed with flavor.